Dear NIIT Shareowner

-The table containing the names and other particulars of employees in accordance withthe provisions of Section 197(12) of the Companies Act 2013 read with Rule 5(1) of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 is appendedas Annexure-F(a) to this Report.
+The statement containing the names and other particulars of employees in accordancewith the provisions of Section 197(12) of the Act read with Rules 5(2) and 5(3) of theCompanies (Appointment and Remuneration of Managerial Personnel) Rules 2014 (as amended)is given in "Annexure F" forming part of this Report.

 NIITs are the key resource for your Company.
 Your Company continued to have a favorablework environment that encourages innovation and meritocracy at all levels.
 A detailed noteon human resources is given in the Management Discussion and Analysis Report.
 Employeerelations remained cordial at all the locations of the Com pany.